 Now that you’ve sewn one side, you’ll sew the other vertical edge and add a twill tape loop.

 Now, this is one of those things that you don’t absolutely have to do, but I really think it adds a nice touch!
 If you do this, your friends and family are going to think you’re telling fibs about this being handmade.
 They might think it flew into your cart while you were out shopping.

 You can buy this twill tape, but if you’re a hoarder like me, you might just have some around.
 When I get a product wrapped with twill tape, I always save it.
 It’s awesome stuff!
 Why throw it out?

 Sew the Opposite Long Edge

 You’re working on sewing your other edge now.
-I’ve cut the twill tape at an angle and inserted it in the the narrow edge before I sewing it.
+I’ve cut the twill tape at an angle and inserted it in the narrow edge before I sew it.
 Using a pin will help to anchor it.

 I also wanted to check to make sure I had enough and so I folded over the top, horizontal width of the towel so that I could see how it would all fit together.